-Decision making is in less a mathematical or fancy methodological consideration but as a sociological problem: Decision-making is both art and science.
+Decision-making is less a mathematical or fancy methodological consideration but a sociological problem: Decision-making is both art and science.
 Sociology brings much more depth to our knowledge with an interdisciplinary understanding of problems as it helps to understand human interactions usually within the context of organized groups, communities, or societies.
 There are both internal and external factors in decision-making.
-The internal factors that may influence the decision process include, such as the goals of the decision-maker, decision situation, decision context, relevant knowledge, resource, and capability.
-The external factors include technology factors, political and legal conditions, competition and consumer demands, etc. You have to look holistically at the problem domain in order to orchestrate a sociological solution.
+The internal factors that may influence the decision process include, such as the goals of the decision-maker, the decision situation, the decision context, relevant knowledge, resources, and capability.
+The external factors include technology factors, political and legal conditions, competition and consumer demands, etc. You have to look holistically at the problem domain to orchestrate a sociological solution.

 Putting off making decisions until tomorrow that is needed today is one of the signs of dysfunctional management.
-The technology should be seen as an enabler, and good teams supported by good software tools can improve and speed up complex decision maturity.
+Technology should be seen as an enabler, and good teams supported by good software tools can improve and speed up complex decision maturity.
 Create engagement around insight, enable scenarios and forecasting to promote decision alternatives, and focus on making the complex radically simpler for the purposes of pattern detection.
-Improved decision making will only come when insights from the decision support system are directly matched to improved decisions and better outcomes.
+Improved decision-making will only come when insights from the decision support system are directly matched to improved decisions and better outcomes.

 1 comments: